Dubai Police seizes an aggressive driver who threatened the lives of road users

-The Dubai Police Traffic Patrols managed to seize a reckless driver who deliberately clung to another vehicle that was driving in front of him on Sheikh Mohammed bin Zayed Road, then overtook it and deviated dangerously from it.
-It causes a severe accident.
-However, the traffic patrols monitored and photographed these violations, dealt with them in accordance with legal procedures, and chose the appropriate time to control and stop them.
+Traffic patrols in the Dubai Police caught a reckless driver who deliberately stuck to another vehicle that was driving in front of him on Sheikh Mohammed bin Zayed Road, then crossed its line and swerved dangerously, and persisted in his behavior to overtake it and walk in front of it, and intentionally used the brakes in an aggressive manner, which almost caused in a severe accident.

+The Director of the General Department of Traffic in Dubai Police, Major General Saif Muhair Al Mazrouei, said that the traffic patrols monitored the aggressive driver’s transgressions, documented them in the image, chose the appropriate time to stop and seize him, and dealt with him in accordance with legal procedures.

-Major General Saif Al Mazrouei, Director of the General Traffic Department at Dubai Police, said that the vehicle was impounded and a driving violation was issued in a way that endangers his safety and the lives, safety or security of others, and the provisions of Decree 30 regarding impounding vehicles against this driver were applied, and then the fine amounted to 50,000 dirhams in addition to the fine.
-Recording 23 “black” traffic points on his driver’s licence.
+Al Mazrouei stressed the seizure of the vehicle and the issuance of a driving violation in a way that endangers the safety of the driver and the life, safety or security of others, and the application of the provisions of Decree 30 regarding the seizure of vehicles regarding him.

+The fine amounts to 50,000 dirhams, in addition to recording 23 (black) traffic points on his driver’s license.

-Al Mazrouei stressed that this aggressive behavior represents a violation of the rights of road users, and therefore it must be dealt with firmly, and the provisions of Decree (30) regarding vehicle seizure, which targets drivers who deliberately violate laws by committing this type of violation, endangering their lives and the safety of others, stressing that no No one is above the law, and there are deterrent measures against such practices.
+He stated that Decree No. (30) regarding the seizure of vehicles targets drivers who deliberately violate laws by committing this type of violation, exposing their lives and the safety of others to danger.

 Follow our latest local and sports news and the latest political and economic developments via Google news